inmcm/micropyGPS/README.md

 Features:

  - Parses and verifies most of the important [NMEA-0183] output messages into easily handled data structures
- - Provides helper methods to interpret, present, and manipulate the GPS data
+ - Provides helper methods to interpret, present, log, and manipulate the GPS data
  - Written in pure Python 3.x using only the standard libraries available in Micropython
  - Implemented as a single class within a single file for easy integration into an embedded project
  - Parser written with a serial UART data source in mind; works on a single character at a time with